jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 ## SDR Software 101

 Since we reduce the reliance on hardware parts, we require _lots_ of software to complete the missing pieces.
-If you are in a Windows machine, [SDR# from Airspy](https://airspy.com/download/) is a good place to start (and brings together all the drivers and stuff you need to start playing around).
+If you are using a Windows machine, [SDR# from Airspy](https://airspy.com/download/) is a good place to start (and brings together all the drivers and stuff you need to start playing around).

-In a Linux machine start by installing the RTL-SDR drivers from your package manager or [source](https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr).
-After that, it is time to start to navigate in the spectrum.
-There are several _clients_, the next are a few ones:
+In a Linux machine, start by installing the RTL-SDR drivers from your package manager or [source](https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr).
+After that, it is time to start navigating in the spectrum.
+There are several _clients_, from which the next are just some:

 - [Gqrx](https://github.com/gqrx-sdr/gqrx), SDR receiver implemented using GNU Radio and the Qt GUI toolkit (will be used as a reference).
 - [SDR++](https://github.com/AlexandreRouma/SDRPlusPlus), SDR software with the aim of being bloat free and simple to use.